4 STRETCHES YOU SHOULD DO EVERY MORNING!

 Practicing the hip hinge movement is important as well, because typically when we bend down, we bend from the knees.
 What we want is to learn how to bend from the hips.

-The first step is to get into an anterior pelvic tilt by tilting your pelvis forward and arching your lower back.
+To perform this stretch, starting position is to shift your hips into anterior pelvic tilt by tilting and gently pulling your pelvis forward and arching your lower back.
 Then slide your hands down your thighs to the knees and come back up.

 RDL HIP HINGE

 If you do this correctly, you should get one of the best hamstring stretches you’ve ever felt.